What is an Autism Center of Excellence (COE)?

 An autism COE provider can evaluate and establish or confirm the diagnosis of an autism spectrum disorder and develop the multidisciplinary clinical treatment plan, including prescribing ABA therapy if appropriate, for Medicaid eligible children.
 COE required for Managed Care Organization (MCO) prescription approval.

 COE status may help other insurance plans to authorize ABA services for their covered children but each insurance plan may have different diagnostic requirements.
-As of October 17, 2019, COEs can also make an autism diagnosis that will be accepted for Developmental Disabilities Administration (DDA) eligibility (with the exception of Naturopathic Doctors)
+As of October 17, 2019, COEs can also make an autism diagnosis that will be accepted for Developmental Disabilities Administration (DDA) eligibility (with the exception of Naturopathic Doctors and PAs although that is currently being reviewed)

 COE status and training is focused on making Autism Spectrum Disorder (ASD) diagnosis.